 Requirements of a Supervisory Appraiser:

 - Be endorsed by the Department as a Supervisory Appraiser.

 - Be in good standing in this state or any other jurisdiction in which the appraiser is certified.
 (A supervisory appraiser is considered to be in good standing if the appraiser has not been subject to any disciplinary action within any jurisdiction that affects legal eligibility to engage in appraisal practice for three years after the successful completion or termination of any sanctions imposed.)

 - Have knowledge and experience in the types of appraisal assignments that he or she is supervising.

-- Have a minimum of three years appraisal experience as a South Dakota state-certified residential or state-certified general appraiser or three years experience as a South Dakota reciprocal state-certified residential or state-certified general appraiser.
+- Have a minimum of three years appraisal experience as a state-certified residential or state-certified general appraiser and hold a South Dakota state-certified residential or state-certified general appraiser credential.

 - Successfully complete the Department of Labor and Regulation, Appraiser Certification Program's course entitled "Training Course for Supervisory Appraisers and State-Registered Appraisers" before supervision begins.
 (If a supervisory appraiser has not actively supervised or has not been an approved supervisory appraiser within the past three years after the training course is successfully completed, he/she must complete the course again.)